The late Zig Ziglar was another of my many favourite speakers.

-At Mindful Presenter we believe that whether you are presenting a monthly update, project status report, sales pitch or at a team meeting there is immense value in learning from so many of the great motivational speakers like Zig Ziglar.
+Whether you are presenting a monthly update, project status report, sales pitch or at a team meeting there is immense value in learning from so many of the great motivational speakers like Zig Ziglar.

-In a business presentation your intention may not be to motivate but regardless of your objective you will want to:
+In a business presentation your intention may not be to motivate but regardless of your objective, you will want to:

 – Get our audience’s undivided attention from the word go and to keep it.

 – Help them to understand your message intellectually and feel it emotionally.